emanuel-minetti/azebo/README.md

 #### Initialise log files
 In root directory of the application create a directory named `data` and a subdirectory called `logs`.
 Inside that directory create two files named `azebo.log` and `loginLog.log`.
-Make thes files writable for the apache user.
+Make these files writable for the apache user.
 ## Contributing
 Feel free to e-mail me in case you want to contribute.